diegovallejossalas/diegovallejossalas.github.io/_posts/2021-06-16-attrition_analyzing_and_modeling.markdown

 ### Exploring Percent Salary Hike

 As you can see, employees who recieved the highest percent salary hike leaved more than others.
-This make me thing if the company has a good plan to retain talent.
+This make me think if the company has a good plan to retain talent.

 ![](https://i.imgur.com/Upt5gG0.png)

 After analyze each variable I dropped 'EmployeeCount', 'StandardHours', 'PerformanceRating', 'StockOptionLevel', 'Ages', 'Income' and 'Over18'.